 How to apply:

-Go to the Macalester student employment website to complete an application.
+Complete an online application.
 Include your resume with your application.
 Applications will not be considered without a resume.

 If you are approved to participate in the program, you will be contacted by interested organizations to set up an interview.